 Most of those emails could have been avoided by simply substituting the initial open-ended question for one that elicits a yes/no response like, “Let’s get together this week.
 I’m available M,T,W between 12PM and 5PM.
 Do any of those dates/times work and if so which one?”
 They respond with the date and time.
 End email thread.

 Here are some other strategies you can use to write emails that don’t initiate the Email Boomerang Effect

 - Use CC with discretion.
 Every person you add to an email thread is just another reply waiting to happen.
 Avoid needless emails by only including people who absolutely need to be in the thread.

 - Try to include a non-response default action.
 When you write up an email with a question, set up the question so that there’s a default action that requires no response from your recipient.
 For example, when you’re planning an event, you can phrase your email like this: “I’m going to schedule the conference room for Tuesday at 3PM.
 If I don’t hear back from you by tomorrow, I’ll assume that’s fine.”
 If the person doesn’t have a problem with it, you won’t get a response.
 Boom.
 You just reduced the amount of email you received.

 - Add “FYI” at the beginning of the subject line; end with NRN.
 Many emails you send are just for informational purposes and don’t require a response.
 Let your recipient know that in the subject line by beginning with “FYI” and ending with “NRN” (no response needed).
 Example: “FYI: Latest company report.
 NRN.”

 - Don’t send emails.
 The simplest solution to the Email Boomerang Effect is to just not send email unless it’s absolutely necessary.
-Use this flow chart to help you determine whether you really should send that email.

 Set up barriers.
 One of email’s biggest advantages is also its biggest drawback: there are hardly any barriers in time/effort/embarrassment in sending an email, so people will just blast one off without much thought.